Why Pumpkin and Pumpkin Seeds Are Good for You? Some Nutritional and Health Benefits

 In India, Pumpkin is called Petha Kaddu or Kaddu.

 Pumpkin is native to North America.
 Though commonly pumpkins vary from 4 to 8 kgs weight to the weightier ones at about 35 kgs, there are extremes of some weighing as low as 1 pound to the massive ones weighing over 1000 pounds.

-The shape of pumpkin can vary from oblate to oblong.
+The shape of the pumpkin can vary from oblate to oblong.
 The skin is smooth but ribbed.
-The skin and flesh is usually orange yellow but fruits have been seen to have colors ranging from white to red to gray and even green colors.
+The skin and flesh are usually orange-yellow but fruits have been seen to have colours ranging from white to red to grey and even green colours.